lukaszkn/data-software-engineering-interview-questions/content/spark_structured_streaming.md

 - Add monitoring, per-tenant dashboards, alerts.
 - Provide admission-control layer and fallback of dedicated clusters for high-SLO tenants.

-If you want, I can sketch a sample Spark submission + fair scheduler XML for a tenant or propose tagging/metric schemas for per-tenant billing.

 ## How do you structure code to keep streaming queries modular, testable, and observable?
 High-level approach: isolate streaming topology into small pure transformations, keep side effects only at the edges, inject external dependencies, make streaming behavior testable with in-memory or batch equivalents, and emit rich, structured metrics and logs from the driver and per-batch.